naeemsiddiq/SpringBootTaskApp/README.md

 ## `Eureka Server`
 Eureka is a REST (Representational State Transfer) based service that is primarily used in the AWS cloud for locating services for the purpose of load balancing and failover of middle-tier servers.
 We call this service, the Eureka Server.
 Eureka also comes with a Java-based client component,the Eureka Client, which makes interactions with the service much easier.

+## `Features`
+  * Creates tasks and assign to users.
+  * User sees tasks assigned to him and can set a reminder to get reminded about the due date of task.
+  * Swagger integration to hit the apis from swagger ui.
+  * Hystrix to see the api